For standards compliant test procedures & equipment, please refer to Standards Center. For more background theory, please read on...

 Standard measurement procedures

-To ensure uniformity and repeatability of results, there are a number of national and international standards or Fiber Optic Test Procedures (FOTP) that seek to define a uniform methodology.
+To ensure uniformity and repeatability of results, there are several national and international standards or Fiber Optic Test Procedures (FOTP) that seek to define a uniform methodology.
 These are generally under the generic TIA 455 / EIA 455 series standards.

-In general there is good accord between standards on each FOTP, however slight differences do exist with some of them.
-Since these formal procedures are subject to update it is recommended that where conformance is mandatory the user contact the relevant standards body.
+In general, there is good accord between standards on each FOTP, however slight differences do exist with some of them.
+Since these any fiber optic testing procedure is subject to update, it is recommended that where conformance is mandatory, the user contact the relevant standards body.

 For further background information: A2 Loss Measuring Concepts